-We employ staff in a wide range of jobs – from inspectors to editors, IT specialists, policy advisers, data analysts, accountants and administrators – based in our main offices in London, Bristol, Manchester and Nottingham, our small offices in Cambridge, Birmingham and York, and working from home.
+Ofsted employs staff in a wide range of jobs – from inspectors to editors, IT specialists, policy advisers, data analysts, accountants and administrators – based in its main offices in London, Bristol, Manchester and Nottingham, its small offices in Cambridge, Birmingham and York, and working from home.

 For most job opportunities, visit the Civil Service jobs site.
 If you want to become an inspector for Ofsted, see the final section on this page.

 To apply for a job at Ofsted you need to be one of the following: